The David Ulrich HR model is used by big, customer-focused companies around the world to improve efficiency and efficacy in their HR departments.

 Strategic Partner.
 The Strategic Partner is there to help manage the development and growth of the workforce.
 They look to the customer to see what they could make better, and they review the systems and processes that might help to deliver what the customer wants and needs more efficiently.

 Administrative Expert.
 The Administrative Expert has more of an internally focused role.
-They manage costs, people and the overall delivery of the day-to-day 'business as usual' output.
+They manage costs, people, and the overall delivery of the day-to-day 'business as usual' output.

 Change Agent.
 The Change Agent looks into the company's overall culture and thinks about how it can be better, both from a personal and professional perspective.
-They'll connect with line managers to lead and facilitate change to make the organisation a better place for everyone.
+They'll connect with line managers to lead and facilitate change to make the organization a better place for everyone.